 How to create a mental health plan for your employees (especially during a pandemic)

 It’s a fair call to say the workplace landscape looks very different heading into the end of 2020 than it did at the start.
-And COVID-19 is, largely, responsible for that.
+And the virus of 2019 is, largely, responsible for that.

 Bringing with it both opportunities and drawbacks, the pandemic has thrust the very nature of employment into the spotlight, particularly the way in which workforces can – and do – operate.